 - Individual requesting must be an early career researcher.
 The society defines an early career researcher as someone who is less than 40 years of age by April 2023 or within five years post-doc of their terminal degree taking into account career breaks.

-The deadline to submit your abstract to be reviewed by a senior researcher is Wednesday, 30 November 2022.
+The deadline to submit your abstract to be reviewed by a senior researcher was Wednesday, 30 November 2022.
 This will allow time for you to receive feedback from the reviewer before submitting in SIRS system by Tuesday, 30 November.
 If you have already submitted your abstract, you can still update your submission if you would like to participate in this new program.

 Instructions to Request Abstract Review: